Peonies requiring ants to bloom is a myth! Peonies and ants have a symbiotic relationship where insect and plant benefit from their interactions.

-Ants are attracted to peonies because peony buds produce nectar, a sticky, clear sap.
+Ants are attracted to herbaceous peonies because peony buds produce nectar, a sticky, clear sap.

-The nectar is a food source for ants because it provides sugars, lipids, and amino acids.
+The nectar is a food source for ants because it provides sugars, lipids, glucose, fructose, and amino acids.

-When you see ants on peony bushes, they’re eating the nectar, not the peony buds or blooms.
+When you see ants on peony bushes, they’re eating the nectar, not the flower buds or blooms.

 Are Ants Bad for Peonies?

 Ants are not bad for peonies.
-They are actually helpful to peonies.
+Ants do not harm peonies.
+They are actually helpful to peony plants.

 The peony provides ants with food and ants provide peonies with protection from pests.
 It’s a mutually beneficial relationship.